datopian/playbook/onboarding/README.md

 [first-steps]: ./first-steps/

-## Running the organization
+## Running the Organization

-[RtO;][rto] gives you some useful information!
+[RtO][rto] gives you some useful information!
 You are going to have a general idea about team, hours and the office, it helps you to understand how we proceed payment as well.

-[rto]: ./running-the-org/
+[rto]: ./RtO/